MarsPreserve/.github/profile/README.md

 ## Contact

-For more information, about the project and research foundation I am starting, visit [GitHub.com/MarsPreserve](https://github.com/marspreserve) or reach out to Cody Bunnell at @Coderad32 via Github.com
+For more information, about the project and research I am starting, visit [GitHub.com/MarsPreserve](https://github.com/marspreserve) or reach out to Cody Bunnell at @Coderad32 via Github.com

-**Made with ❤️ by [Coderad32](https://github.com/Coderad32)** Founder of Mars Preserve Research Foundation all rights reserved 2025-BeyondTheViewport Creative Commons Share Alike Attribute Too.
+**Made with ❤️ by [Coderad32](https://github.com/Coderad32)** Founder of Mars Preserve Research All Rights Reserved 2025-BeyondTheViewport Creative Commons Share Alike Attribute Too.